From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 1: LLMs' Reconstruction of Human Psychological Structures

 Third, we verified this is a general property of LLMs.
-As shown in the bottom-left panel of Figure~\ref{fig:exp1_main_results}, all tested LLMs exhibit an amplification coefficient greater than 1.0.
+All tested LLMs (Figure~\ref{fig:exp1_main_results}, bottom-left) exhibit an amplification coefficient $k > 1.0$ (see Appendix~\ref{sec:appendix_all_scatters} for their scatter plots).
 Crucially, all LLMs' amplification coefficients surpassed that of baseline models like a k-Nearest Neighbors (KNN) model and, notably, the Semantic Similarity model.
 This suggests the models' performance stems from a process more sophisticated than simple retrieval or surface-level semantics.
 To investigate the functional implications of this phenomenon, we correlated each model's amplification coefficient (\(k\)) with its predictive performance, a metric derived from the mean Pearson correlation between its predictions and the ground-truth scores across factors.
 The scatter plot in the bottom-right panel reveals a near-perfect positive linear relationship between these two variables (\(R^2 = 0.95, p < .001\)).
-The greater a model's amplification coefficient, the higher its predictive performance, which suggests that the model's amplification of the underlying psychological structure is not an incidental artifact.
+The greater a model amplifies the underlying structure, the better it predicts human traits, suggesting this amplification is not an artifact but a core functional mechanism.